cmdoret/master_archive/README.md

   + `assoc_map.R`: Performs the actual association mapping, incorporating linkage map information.
 (WIP)
   + `vcf2ped.sh`: transforms vcf files into ped files, compatible with GenABEL for association mapping.
   + `CSD_scan.R`: Genome scan to find region of both high homozygosity in males and high heterozygosity in females.
-  + `chrom_types.R`: Modelling recombination rates along chromosomes to locate centromeres and refine the list CSD hits using this information.
+  + `chrom_types.R`: Modeling recombination rates along chromosomes to locate centromeres and refine the list CSD hits using this information.
   + `group_mothers.R`: Group mothers by clustering them according to diploid males production to infer the number of heterozygous CSD loci.
   + `blast_loci.sh`: Quickly blast candidate genomic regions.
   + `process_genomic.py`: Process genomic output from STACKS' populations module by transforming numeric encoding of genotypes into homozygous/heterozygous/missing, removing loci that are either homozygous or missing in mothers from their families and computing proportion of homozygous individuals per sex/family at each site.